How to Design a Strategic Plan

 o Financial and Cash Flow Forecast

-All revenue and expense driver,
+All revenue and expense drivers,

 Resulting revenue, expense, and profit